 In 1917, “Chuck Taylor All Stars” Converse shoes were made as one of the original tennis shoes.
 The All Star sport shoe design has changed very little since then.
-In 1923, the Chuck Taylor signature was added to the patch giving him well deserved recognition for taking the shoe to athletes everywhere but especially basketball.
+In 1923, the Chuck Taylor signature was added to the patch, giving him well deserved recognition for taking the shoe to athletes of every sport, but especially basketball.
 They outfitted popular teams with shoes, teams that were known for their stylistic playing skills.
 The flashy spins and quick moves on the court proved how light, smooth and flexible Converse shoes were.

 The public caught on and soon enough all athletes — men, women and children — were wearing “tennis shoes.”
-The 1920s version was white, high top, black or brown rubber gum crepe soles, and had a round seal over the ankle.
-Dark leather and canvas versions were equally popular with high school and college aged students.
-They were worn for all types of sports or outdoor activities such as hiking.
+The 1920s version was a white high top, with black or brown rubber gum crepe soles and a round seal over the ankle.
+Dark leather and canvas versions were equally popular with high school and college-aged students.
+They were worn for all types of sports or outdoor activities, including hiking.

 1920s Men’s Work Boots

 For the hard working labor man, he lived almost entirely in his work boots.
-In the early twenties, they looked very similar to gentlemen business boots except they had a thicker sole, wider toe with rounded extra thick toe cap and sometimes extra lining in wool or sheepskin for warmth.
-The leather had to be thick and tough — double tanned for durability.
+In the early twenties, they looked very similar to gentlemen’s business boots, except they had a thicker sole, wider toe with rounded extra thick toe cap, and sometimes extra lining in wool or sheepskin for warmth.
+The leather had to be thick and tough — often double tanned for durability.
 It was around this time that Australia was importing Kangaroo leather as one of the most durable and weather resistant leathers.
 Australian work boots were imported, too, for those that could afford them.

 In severe weather, men’s winter boots looked like work boots.
 Even gentlemen wore them through rain and snow.
 Rubber shoes with leather legs worked great in the mud and rain seasons.
 Extra high legs, thick linings, and often coated in rubber, winter boots did their job in snow, too.